PhilipKolarov/single_file_projects_python/README.md

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example

 User (Directory) - A personal version of a user class for a website, utilizing inheritance

+Guitar (Directory) - A demonstration of multiple inheritance with different types of guitars.
+Work in progress!